mohithgundimeda/dynamodelx/README.md

 * **val_size** takes a float value between 0 and 1, representing the proportion of validation data from the whole dataset.
 By default, it's set to 0.2.
 * **test_size** takes a float value between 0 and 1, representing the proportion of test data from the whole dataset.
 By default, it's set to 0.1.
 * **batch_size** takes an integer, number of samples per batch.
 By default, it's set to 32.
+* **temp_lr** takes a float value, learning rate for temperature parameter optimization.
+By default, it's set to 0.01.(Same optimizer as main model optimizer is used for temperature parameter optimization)
+* **temp_epochs** takes an integer, number of epochs to optimize the temperature parameter after main model training.
+By default, it's set to 100.

 __metrics__ returned after training for regression task are as follows:
 * Mean Absolute Error (MAE) on validation and test data.